isorna/dropcommander/docs/en/dzc/rules/transports.md

 Unless otherwise noted, units can only embark into or disembark from an Aerial Transport when it has landed.

 _In this example, we see a Condor that has moved half its MV of 18".
 It lands and a Bear disembarks.
 It is placed within 2".
 When the Bear activates it then drives 6" forward.
 On the Legionnaires’s activation they disembark from the Bear and are placed within 2".
-They then decide to make their full move of 2"._
+They then decide to make their full move of 2"_.

 ## Transports & Shooting

-**Squads may not shoot in the same round as as embarking (either before or after).**
+**Squads may not shoot in the same round as as embarking (either before or after)**.

 Squads may shoot in the same round **after** **disembarking,** but suffer a **+2 penalty to their Accuracy** for the action.